Sadzurami/games-activation-clients-app/readme.md

-# Dungeon of the Endless Activation Client
+# Games Activation Clients App

-A simple application for mass activating game Dungeon of the Endless for steams accounts.
+A simple application for mass activating games for steams accounts.

 # How it works